intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 Different types of rnn cells can be added using add() function.

-RecurrentDecoder supports returning state and cell of its rnn cells at last time step by using getState.
+RecurrentDecoder supports returning hidden state and cell of its rnn cells at last time step by using getHiddenState.
-If contained cell is MultiCell, use getStates/setStates instead.
+If contained cell is MultiRNNCell, use getHiddenStates/setHiddenStates instead.

 Parameters: